csplib/csplib/Problems/prob089/specification.md

 $$

-Function $\textbf{dateIndex}$ returns the date index corresponding to a give date $p$.
+Function $\textbf{dateIndex}$ returns the date index corresponding to a given date $p$.
 The total number of violations over all resource calendars is:

 $$
 \text{totalDateViolation} = \sum_{a \in \mathcal{A}} v_{\text{date}, \text{a}}
 $$

  -  **Preferred Resource Violation**:
-  Let $x$ be a decison variable describing a resource that is desired to be assigned an identifier $P_r$  corresponding to a resource specified by the patient.
+  Let $x$ be a decision variable describing a resource that is desired to be assigned an identifier $P_r$  corresponding to a resource specified by the patient.
 The decision variables that should be assigned preferred resources denoted by $\mathcal{V'} \subset V$ .
 Then, the violation of this constraint occurs when the variable $x$ is assigned an identifier that differs from those given by the patient.
 This can be expressed as:

 $$
 v_\text{resource} =  {x \notin P_r}